 Why does new wine burst old wineskins?

 Wineskins wear out over time and become prone to breakage.
 They decay, rot, and become brittle.
-Again, imagine leather that wears out and gets brittle with use over time.
-Therefore, with the weight and pressure of fresh wine being added, the old wineskins were likely to crack, split, or break, allowing all the wine to be lost.
+Imagine leather that wears out and gets brittle with use over time.
+Therefore, with the weight and pressure of fresh wine being added, the old wineskins were likely to crack, split, or break.

 What do the old wineskins represent